ibrahemid2/assessment/README.md

 1. Fork and clone the repository
 2. Open the repository folder and install the dependencies using `yarn` or `npm install`.
-3. Run the development server using `yarn start` or `npm start`.
+3. Run the development index using `yarn start` or `npm start`.

 The repository contains a `App.jsx` file inside the `components` folder; this should be the starting point for your exercise.
 Please feel free to create more components to structure your app in a logical manner.

 The repository also contains an API endpoint mocked using MirageJS.
-This can be accessed when running the development server at the URL `/api/posts`.
+This can be accessed when running the development index at the URL `/api/posts`.

 We would love to see code comments to help explain your approach and thought process, this will also be discussed in a follow-up technical interview.